ucsb-cs56/w20/_lab/lab02.md

 Finally, check the URL shown in the settings.
 It can take 3-5 minutes before it shows up.

+Note:
+* If you are using WSL, an error `The environment variable JAVA_HOME is not correctly set.` may appear.
+If this does occur a temporary fix is this:
+`export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`
+replace `java-1.11.0-openjdk-amd64` with whatever version of Java you have installed if needed.

 Look at the list of commits on the repo page on github.com, and you should see either a green check, a yellow circle, or a red X indicating the status of the commit.
 These markers show the status of GitHub pages.
 Later in the quarter, when we enable automatic testing (via a service called Travis-CI), these markers will show the status of our test cases as well.

 # Step 11: Adding links to javadoc and repo in the README.md